mindy-tran/Deep-Neural-Network-PyTorch/README.md

 # Deep-Neural-Network-PyTorch
 Machine Learning project: Implement two deep feed-forward neural networks in PyTorch, treating the identification as a regression problem and a classification problem.

-Mindy Tran
-Project for Machine Learning for Data Science, Winter 2023
+Mindy Hoang Tran, Completed March 2023

-In this project you will implement and compare multiple variations of a neural network using a widely used library.
+Implemented and compared multiple variations of a neural network using a widely used library.
-1. You will construct a deep feed-forward neural network in PyTorch which identifies images in the MNIST dataset following an explicit blueprint provided in the instructions.
-This model will treat the identification as a regression problem, to make it most comparable to the linear regression you did in the previous project.
+1. Constructed a deep feed-forward neural network in PyTorch which identifies images in the MNIST dataset.
+This model will treat the identification as a regression problem.
-2. You will construct a deep feed-forward neural network in PyTorch which identifies images in the MNIST dataset following an explicit blueprint provided in the instructions.
-This network will be a slight modification of the network created in 2(a), instead treating the identification as a classification problem.
+2. Constructed a deep feed-forward neural network in PyTorch which identifies images in the MNIST dataset.
+This model will treat the identification as a classification problem.
-3. You will compare all of the implemented models and provide summary statistics about their efficacy.
+3. Compare all of the implemented models and provide summary statistics about their efficacy.